Yohan460/go-jamf-api/api/docs/ManagedSoftwareUpdatePlanToggle.md

 `func (o *ManagedSoftwareUpdatePlanToggle) HasDssEnabled() bool`

 HasDssEnabled returns a boolean if a field has been set.

+### GetRecipeEnabled

+`func (o *ManagedSoftwareUpdatePlanToggle) GetRecipeEnabled() bool`

+GetRecipeEnabled returns the RecipeEnabled field if non-nil, zero value otherwise.

+### GetRecipeEnabledOk

+`func (o *ManagedSoftwareUpdatePlanToggle) GetRecipeEnabledOk() (*bool, bool)`

+GetRecipeEnabledOk returns a tuple with the RecipeEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRecipeEnabled

+`func (o *ManagedSoftwareUpdatePlanToggle) SetRecipeEnabled(v bool)`

+SetRecipeEnabled sets RecipeEnabled field to given value.

+### HasRecipeEnabled

+`func (o *ManagedSoftwareUpdatePlanToggle) HasRecipeEnabled() bool`

+HasRecipeEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)